jonahtjandra/Sorting_Visualizer/README.md

 ##### Both quick sort and merge sort have similar time complexities with quick sort usually finishing first.
 This supports the fact that both sorting algorithms are O(n(log(n))
 ##### Both selection sort and bubble sort have poorer performance with bubble sort usually doing the worst.
 This supports the fact that both sorting algorithm are O(n^2)
 ##### At arrays of higher sizes the difference between these algorithm would follow their big O time complexities more closely.
-##### For pre-sorted array quick sort that is previously the best became the slowest performing algorithm.
-Merge sort however, stay consistent and produce the best performance
+##### For pre-sorted arrays, quick sort that is previously the best, became the slowest performing algorithm.
+Merge sort however, stayed consistent and produce the best performance overall

 ## Conclusion:
 ##### Merge Sort is the most stable sorting algorithm with the same big O time complexity for best case and worst case scenarios: O(nlog(n))